-When meat simmers for hours upon hours in a crockpot, the resulting dish is incredibly tender and flavorful.
-Although it isn't often that I myself use a crockpot, in this case I went ahead and did so in order to make a pork recipe in which the meat is stewed with blackberries, peaches, and a variety of spices.
-The result is one in which the flavor of the fruit marries itself to the succulent and tender pork—complex, rich, and sweet, with a wonderful aftertaste that could last even longer than the time it takes to prepare the dish.
+When meat simmers for hours upon hours in a Crockpot, the resulting dish is incredibly tender and flavorful.
+Although it isn't often that I myself use a Crockpot, in this case, I went ahead and did so in order to make a pork recipe in which the meat is stewed with blackberries, peaches, and a variety of spices.
+The fruit's flavor marries itself to the succulent and tender pork—complex, rich, and sweet, with a wonderful aftertaste that could last even longer than the time it takes to prepare the dish.
 It was no trouble at all to make, simply a task of combining together some fruits and seasonings, and for this savory-sweet result, the time investment was well worth it.

 I found that bread went extremely well with this, but rice is also a viable option.

 This recipe is entirely my own.

 - 2 15.25 oz cans of peaches

 - 1/2 cup white wine, (or consider peach brandy or peach wine)

 - 4 cups blackberries, blended and put through a sieve to remove seeds

 - pepper to taste

 - Coat the pork chops with the cinnamon and some salt and pepper.
 Place them into a crock pot.
 Pour in the peach juice from the cans of peaches, reserving the peaches themselves.

 - Add in the mint leaves, chopped shallots, blended and sieved blackberries, white wine (or try something like peach brandy, or peach wine), red pepper, and bay leaves.
 Mix together.
 Turn on the crock pot to high for 5 hours.